-The bookmarked request data will be exempted from your archiving period and remain available as long as it is bookmarked.
-However, historical events will still be archived.
+Bookmarked request data is exempt from the archiving period and remains available as long as it is bookmarked.